Skip to main content

 Loose brushwork

 Frans Hals developed a unique style of painting with lively brush strokes that you can clearly see on the canvas.
 This style was very popular and so he was inundated with orders to paint portraits of rich brewers, merchants and the like.
 He also painted three impressive group portraits of regents and regentesses of care institutions in Haarlem.
 Nobody produced more civic guard portraits than him: five monumental group portraits of civic guard militia from Haarlem.
-In the sleeve, you can easily recognise Frans Hals's loose brushstrokes.
+In this sleeve, you can easily recognise Frans Hals's loose brushstrokes.

 Frans Hals painted everyone